-Scientists have shown that simply inhaling the scent of Valerian has a positive effect on the length and quality of your sleep.
-In fact, Valerian was found to be the most effective of 10 plants studied.
+In a study with rats, researchers found that inhaling the scent of valerian had a positive effect on sleep.
+In fact, valerian was found to be the most effective of 10 plants studied.

-Valerian on its own might not be enough to help you sleep.
-Unlike many of the plants on this list, valerian has not been studied for its air purifying qualities.
-This means that valerian may work best in conjunction with some of the purifying plants on this list.
+Valerian on its own might not be enough to help you sleep though.
+Unlike many of the plants on this list, it hasn’t been studied for its air purifying qualities.
+So it might work best in conjunction with some of the purifying plants on this list.

 10. Dwarf date palm

-The dwarf date palm (also known as Roebelenii, proper name phoenix roebelenii) is a common potted plant that naturally grows widely in the wild in Japan.
-Roebelenii is now a typical sight in many offices and homes.
+The dwarf date palm (also known as Roebelenii) is a common potted plant that naturally grows widely in the wild in Japan.

 Which plants do you have in your bedroom?